-The flightless Junin Grebe; our primary target at Lake Junín (photo Alejandro Tello).
-Day 11.
-Lake Junín and transfer to Huánuco Today we will explore Lake Junín (at 400 meters/13124 feet elevation) in search of the endemic, Critically Endangered (IUCN), and flightless Junin Grebe, one of the scarcest birds in Peru.
+The flightless Junin Grebe; our primary target at Lake Junin (photo Alejandro Tello).

+Day 9.
+Lake Junin and transfer to Huánuco

+Today we will explore Lake Junín (13,395 feet / 4,080 meters elevation) in search of the endemic, Critically Endangered (IUCN), and flightless Junin Grebe, one of the scarcest birds in Peru.
 Other birds at the lake include Andean Avocet, Puna Plover, Chilean Flamingo, Yellow-billed Teal, Puna Teal, Yellow-billed Pintail, Cinnamon Teal, Andean Duck, Cinereous Harrier, and Andean Gull.
 One of our major targets is the endemic and distinctive subspecies of Black Rail, which is sometimes treated as a different species called 'Junin Rail'.
-In addition, the rocky and dry shores around the lake are good for the endemic Dark-winged Miner and Blackbreasted Hillstar, Black Siskin, Black-billed Shrike-Tyrant, and Andean Flicker.
-We will drive across the Junín plains also known as the Pampas de Junín and descend to Huánuco.
-On the way we will have the chance to see Vicuñas.
+In addition, the rocky and dry shores around the lake are good for the endemic Dark-winged Miner and Black-breasted Hillstar, Black Siskin, Black-billed Shrike-Tyrant, and Andean Flicker.
+Then we will drive across the Junín plains, also known as the Pampas de Junín, and descend to Huánuco.
+On the way we should see Vicuña, the national animal of Peru and featured on the Peruvian coat of arms.

 Overnight: Grand Hotel Huánuco, Huánuco

-Day 12.
+Day 10.
 Bosque Unchog

 Today we will visit the remote elfin and humid forest of Bosque Unchog in the mountains above Huánuco.
-This place is known to hold some of the most sought-after endemics in the Andes, such as the incredible Golden-backed Mountain Tanager, Bay-vented Cotinga, Pardusco, Rufous-browed Hemispingus, Brown-flanked Tanager, and Coppery Metaltail.
-After a full day birding we will return to Huánuco in the afternoon.
+This place is known to hold some of the most sought-after endemics in the Andes like the incredible Golden-backed Mountain Tanager, Bay-vented Cotinga, Pardusco, Rufous-browed Hemispingus, Brown-flanked Tanager, and Coppery Metaltail.
+After a full day birding, we will return to Huánuco in the afternoon.

 Overnight: Grand Hotel Huánuco, Huánuco

-Day 13.
+Day 11.
 Bosque Unchog

-This will be another full day to explore the Bosque Unchog forest, looking for the species described above, and in addition we will look for Line-fronted Canastero, White-chinned Thistletail, Golden-collared Tanager, the endemic Yellow-scarfed Tanager, White-collared Jay, Red-rumped Bush Tyrant, the endemic Neblina Tapaculo, and Red-crested Cotinga.
+This will be another full day to explore the Bosque Unchog forest, looking for the species described above and, in addition, we will look for Line-fronted Canastero, White-chinned Thistletail, Golden-collared Tanager, the endemic Yellow-scarfed Tanager, White-collared Jay, Red-rumped Bush Tyrant, the endemic Neblina Tapaculo, and Red-crested Cotinga.
 We will return to Huánuco late in the afternoon.

 Overnight: Grand Hotel Huánuco, Huánuco

-We will visit a well-known cave to see the bat-like Oilbird.
-Day 14.
-Tingo Maria and the Oilbird cave Today we will drive toward the eastern lowlands of Tingo Maria.
-On the way we might stop along the Carpish Mountains in case we see some good mixed flocks, as there were here in the past.
-But today there is habitat destruction, and access to the site next to the road is difficult.
+Day 12.
+Tingo Maria and the Oilbird cave

+Today we will drive toward the eastern lowlands of Tingo Maria.
+On the way, we might stop along the Carpish Mountains if we see some good mixed flocks, as we have found on previous trips.
+Unfortunately, there is a lot of habitat destruction and access to the site from the road is difficult.
 The place is not as attractive as it used to be.
-On the way to Tingo Maria we might see Crested
+On the way to Tingo Maria we might see Crested Oropendola, Russet-backed Oropendola, Magpie Tanager, Blue-headed Parrot, and even Fasciated Tiger Heron and Andean Cock-of-the rock.
+One of the main attractions of Tingo Maria is the famous Oilbird cave, where we could see many of these strange-looking birds.
+The Tingo Maria lowlands are also good for Blue-headed Macaw, another of our targets.
+Some classic lowland species are always present, such as Great and Lesser Kiskadee, White-eyed Parakeet, Cliff Flycatcher, Common Tody-Flycatcher, Rufous-breasted Hermit,